 3. CUSTOMER BASELINE LOAD:

 The customer baseline load (CBL) is the customer-specific basis for computing RTP credits or charges in each hour.
 Once the final CBL is established it remains the same as long as the customer participates on this tariff supplement.
 A CBL is prepared in two steps: a raw CBL prepared directly from hourly usage history, and a final CBL computed by scaling the raw CBL using overall energy usage data.
 The raw CBL is developed in several alternative ways depending upon the availability of interval metering data for the customer.
-Whenever interval data exists from a revenue quality meter it must be used to determine the raw CBL with appropriate adjustments to compute the final CBL as described in Section 3.D.
+Whenever interval data exists from a revenue quality meter it must be used to determine the raw CBL with appropriate adjustments to compute the final CBL as described in Section 3E.
 Agreement on the CBL is a precondition for this RTP Supplemental Tariff.

 A. FULL 13 MONTHS OF INTERVAL DATA USAGE HISTORY